 Learning how to draw profile faces for your fashion sketches and illustrations will give you more options in designing your new collections.
-Interesting model poses is one of the things that makes fashion designs look better.
+An interesting model poses is one of the things that makes fashion designs look better.
 So understanding how to draw the profile is very helpful.
 Enough talking let’s start this step by step tutorial and have some fun!

 Step 1: Draw the profile guidelines

 Start with drawing two overlapping circles one above the other, as in the “How to draw fashion face” tutorial.
 Their centers should touch the outline of the other circle.
-Right next to the upper circle draw a third one.
-All the three shapes should have the same size in order to get good results with your profile drawing.
+Right next to the upper circle draw the third one.
+All three shapes should have the same size in order to get good results with your profile drawing.

 Step 2: Add curves